BCNGEEKS/Geekateca/BCNGEEK_CSS/grid-auto.md

 ## GRID-AUTO-FLOW PROPERTY

-This property specifies how the elements would be inserted the elements in the grid, filled the
+This property specifies how the elements would be inserted the elements in the grid.

 ### PROPERTY VALUES